missionpinball/mpf-docs/sound/variations.rst

 This is great, but let's adjust the sound pool settings a bit to fine tune its behavior.
 We really want the main sound (``triangle_01``) to be played more often than the other sounds.
 How can we make that happen?
 It's very easy to do.
 We can add weights to each sound in the pool that specify the probability of each sound being selected.
-Let's look at our ``sound_pool:`` section
+Let's look at our ``sound_pools:`` section
 again:

 ::

-   sound_pool:
+   sound_pools:
       triangle:
          type: random
          sounds: